darknetj/docker/aerogear/as7/aerogear-unifiedpush-dev/README.md

 Access it:

+It only exposes SSL port, all the requests will be redirected to HTTPS.

 `https://myip:8443/ag-push`

 ## Pull request review

 Start Docker with Bash

-`docker run --rm -it --entrypoint=/bin/bash abstractj/unifiedpush-dev && cd ..`
+`docker run --rm -it --entrypoint=/bin/bash abstractj/unifiedpush-as7-dev:201408080346 && cd ..`

 Add the configuration to fetch pull requests